 - Demonstrate a professional attitude while interacting with the patients and staff at all times.
 Poor attitude will not be tolerated in the clinical sites. - Students will not be using cell phones or any other electronic devices during clinical hours.
 Cell phone use is only acceptable during breaks and lunchtime away from patient areas. - Be open-minded.
 Accept advice and criticisms as a learning experience.
 The radiographers are there to teach and guide you. - Arrive at the clinical site on time and ready to learn.
 Tardy policy will be strictly enforced. - Be flexible.
-If you are asked to assist with an exam that you have little or no experience, be willing to learn new procedures. - Help the staff by processing paperwork and/or images before and after the exam is completed. - Stock rooms with supplies needed for procedures. - Clean up after yourself and your patients. - Notify the clinical site and the Baptist University faculty of an absence/tardy no later than the starting time of the scheduled clinical time.
+If you are asked to assist with an exam that you have little or no experience, be willing to learn new procedures. - Help the staff by processing paperwork and/or images before and after the exam is completed. - Stock rooms with supplies needed for procedures.

-- Adhere to program's supervisory requirements in the Clinical education sites. - Adhere to direct and indirect supervision policies. - Repeat a radiograph under direct supervision ONLY and document it in Trajecsys. - Does NOT hold any patients or image receptors. - Practice radiation safety and protection. - If the clinical site's preceptor or manager asks a student be moved, the student will receive a written warning.
-The second offense could result in the student being dismissed from the program. - Perform AIDET with every patient.
-First report of failure to perform AIDET will result in a verbal warning.
-Second report will result in a written warning.
+- Clean up after yourself and your patients. - Notify the clinical site and the Baptist University faculty of an absence/tardy no later than the starting time of the scheduled clinical time. - Adhere to program's supervisory requirements in the Clinical education sites. - Adhere to direct and indirect supervision policies. - Repeat a radiograph under direct supervision ONLY and document it in Trajecsys. - Does NOT hold any patients or image receptors. - Practice radiation safety and protection. - If the clinical site's preceptor or manager asks a student be moved, the student will receive a written warning with subsequent occurrences following the counseling/written reprimand sequence. - Perform AIDET with every patient.
+If a student fails to perform AIDET, the student will receive a written warning with subsequent occurrences following the the counseling/written reprimand sequence.